 Because the team is running both the GT3 and GTE cars, Bas of course can tell us about the big differences between the cars.

-“The GTE car is wider and more rugged build even though the GT3 is already build like a tank,” he continued.
+“The GTE car is wider and more rugged build even though the GT3 is already built like a tank,” he continued.
 “The rear wing is different from the GT3: In GTE it’s been regulated a lot more.
 The GT3 has a twin element rear wing, whereas the GTE has just one element.
 Also the floor and the diffuser are different from the Z4 GT3: More developed, so the car generates a lot more downforce.

 “The Z4 GTE also has a more developed engine.
 Both cars share the 4.4 liter V8, but the one in the Z4 GTE is a more developed block.
 Lower, lighter a bit more power and the result is a better weight distribution.
 BMW initially wanted to bring the same engine to the GT3 car, but decided against it because it would mean a high bill for the GT3 teams and the difference wasn’t that big to justify those costs.”